Individual Wastewater Treatment (IBA)

 A healthy living environment

-What does a mini purification system do?
+What does a mini-treatment system do?

 An IBA purifies your wastewater and discharges it into surface water.
 The installation is tailored to your volume and type of wastewater.